raspberrypilearning/comic-character/en/quiz1/question_1.md

   --- feedback ---

   Incorrect syntax.
-There are missing parentheses in the function declaration.
-A correct function declaration requires parentheses after the function name.
+There are missing brackets in the function syntax.
+A correct function syntax requires brackets after the function name.

   --- /feedback ---

 - (x) function myFunction() { /* code here */ }

   --- feedback ---
   That's correct!
-The basic structure of a function declaration includes the function keyword, followed by the function name, parentheses, and curly braces containing the function's code.
+The basic structure of writing a function includes the function keyword, followed by the function name, brackets, and curly braces containing the function's code.

   --- /feedback ---